russross/blackfriday/README.md

     Charlie | 4
     ```

-    If a table is started with a *multiline table header*, which starts
+    If a table is started with a *block table header*, which starts
-    with a pipe and a number of dashes (may also include plus signs, or
+    with an optional pipe or plus sign and a minimum of three dashes,
-    colons (but those are ignored): `|--+---`.
-Only when another header
+    it is a block table.
+A block table may include block level elements in each
-    line as seen a new row is started, allow tables to have block level
+    (body) cell.
+If we want to start a new cell reuse the block table header
-    elements.
+    syntax.
+In the exampe below we include a list in one of the cells.

     ```
     |-----------------+------------+-----------------|